 We use two different systems, depending on the size or complexity of the required set-up.
 A 4 channel DVR system with infrared technology and an 8 camera wireless set-up.
 Camera’s are placed throughout the investigative site with the hopes of capturing any paranormal activity in reported known areas.

 Try using trigger objects in areas where there has been reports of things being moved.
 Lay down a piece of paper, select an object (ornament, coin, wooden cross etc), lay the object on the piece of paper and accurately draw round it with a pen.
 Leave the area alone for a while and then return to see if the object has moved.
 Be sure to alert everyone on the investigation to the whereabouts of any trigger objects to avoid accidental movement of the object.
 You can also use an Infra Red Motion Sensor in conjunction with the trigger object, this will alert you to any movement.
-Try taking photographs of the object before you leave, and then again when you return.
+Take photographs of the object before you leave, and then again when you return.
 We use balloons, coins, Boggle letter dice (possibly useful with communication attempts) various toys, balls, crepe paper, magnets, various ”push” lights, dominoes, a compass, large ball bearings……

 Two Way Radios

 Two Way Radios are recommended if the investigation involves splitting in to teams.
-This way you can easily communicate with the other team.
-Check that all radios are communicating on the same channel.
+This way you can easily communicate with other team members.
+Handy with larger locations or if there are multiple buildings.